Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/eval.md

 **iFlowId**: SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ - **iFlowVersion**: 1.0.1

 **Best Practices Summary**
-- **Iflow Steps Naming** -> 🔴 Check Required\
+- **Iflow Steps Naming** -> 🟢 Ok\
-  The iFlow contains `callActivity` elements with generic names like "Step 1", "Step 2", "Custom Status", which doesn't provide enough context about their functionality.
-Also exist one "Next Step" name in service tasks.
+    The iFlow steps have meaningful names (e.g., Step 1, Prepare Step 2, Log Async Exception).
+No default names like "Sender", "Receiver", "Content Modifier", etc., are present.

 - **Monitoring Standard Headers** -> 🟢 Ok\
-  The iFlow uses standard headers like `SAP_Sender`, `SAP_Receiver`, and `SAP_MessageType` for monitoring in the "Dummy Start" and "SEDA Router" processes.
+    The iFlow uses standard headers for monitoring, including `SAP_Sender`, `SAP_Receiver`, and `SAP_MessageType`.

 - **Monitoring Custom Headers** -> 🟢 Ok\
-  The iFlow uses custom headers such as `SAP_MessageProcessingLogCustomStatus` to enhance payload search and filtering.
+    The iFlow uses custom headers for monitoring such as `SAP_MessageProcessingLogCustomStatus` for providing more context on the message processing.
+Also, `Step` property is used as Sender in exception flow.

 - **Iflow Metadata** -> 🟢 Ok\
-  The `metainfo.prop` file is populated with `source`, `target`, and `description` values.
+    The `metainfo.prop` file contains `description`, `source`, and `target` metadata.

 - **Iflow Id** -> 🔴 Check Required\
     The `Bundle-SymbolicName` in `MANIFEST.MF` is `SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ`.
-It should follow Java naming conventions (e.g., `com.example.seda.model`).
+This does not follow the recommended Java package naming convention (e.g., `com.sap.something.something`).
+It should use dots instead of underscores and hyphens.

 - **Parameter Externalization** -> 🟢 Ok\
-  The iFlow externalizes parameters like `SEDA_MAIN_QUEUE`, `Retry Interval`, `MaxRetries`, etc., via Config Parameters.
+    The iFlow externalizes important parameters like queue names (`SEDA_MAIN_QUEUE`), retry intervals, and maximum retries.

 - **Error Handling** -> 🟢 Ok\
-  The iFlow includes error handling using Error Subprocesses in multiple processes (Step 1, Step 2, Step 3, SEDA Router and Dummy Start).
-It also logs exceptions using `Log Async Exception` script.
+    The iFlow implements error handling using error subprocesses, custom statuses, and logging of exceptions in several processes and subprocesses.

 - **Local Script Security** -> 🟢 Ok\
-  The provided code snippets for the groovy scripts do not include any classes from the specified securestore or keystore packages (`com.sap.it.api.securestore` or `com.sap.it.api.keystore`).
+    The iFlow does not use classes from the `com.sap.it.api.securestore` or `com.sap.it.api.keystore` packages in the provided script.

 - **Iflow Organization** -> 🟢 Ok\
-  There are no sequence flows with more than 10 `callActivity` elements.
+    There are no sequences with more than 10 "callActivity" in the same "SequenceFlow".

 - **Iflow Attachments** -> 🟢 Ok\
-  The iFlow does not appear to be creating attachments for successful messages.
-The messageLogFactory is not in use in the local scripts.
+    The iflow exception subprocess is calling the "Log Async Exception" process that should be making use of class messageLogFactory during groovy scripting.
+The usage is in exception process only so this does not represent a security/resource consumption issue.

 - **IDoc Rules** -> 🟡 Does not apply\
-  The iFlow does not explicitly handle IDocs.
+    The iFlow doesn't appear to handle IDocs, so this rule doesn't apply.

 - **File Rules** -> 🟡 Does not apply\
-  The iFlow does not explicitly handle files.
+    The iFlow doesn't appear to handle files, so this rule doesn't apply.

 - **Inbound Endpoint Rules** -> 🔴 Check Required\
-  The iFlow exposes an HTTPS endpoint using the HTTPS sender adapter.
-It is configured to use `RoleBased` authentication and `ESBMessaging.send` role, which might be considered insecure and requires further investigation to ensure proper authorization and authentication mechanisms are in place.
-Also, Basic Authentication is disabled, which is good.
+    The iFlow exposes an endpoint with HTTPS Sender Adapter and is configured to allow RoleBased sender authentication.
+Since the userRole `ESBMessaging.send` is hardcoded in the BPMN XML, that´s considered insecure.